whitedevil31/whitedevil31/README.md

  #### About Me ✨

-- 🔭 Loves MERN
+- 👨‍💻 Loves MERN
 - 💬 Ask me about Web Development
-- 🔭 I’m currently learning AWS
+- 📚 I’m currently learning AWS
+- 💡 Have a unique idea ?
+Feel free to contact at <a href = "mailto: magz3116@gmail.com">📫</a>

 <br><br><br>
 <p align = "center">